What Is General Dentistry?

 For minor cavities caused by oral bacteria, we use dental fillings.
 Small fillings are composite plastic, but larger fillings might be made of advanced ceramic, which is both attractive and strong, even stronger than your natural teeth.
 More serious damage might be treated with dental crowns.
 Even when badly damaged, teeth can be preserved with crowns, though in some cases they may also require root canal therapy.

 Teeth that need to be removed can be replaced with dental implants.
-Thanks to our advanced approach, you can even have new Teeth on the Same Day.

 Restorative dentistry can also help your gums.
 If your gums are badly infected, we will recommend gum disease treatment.
-Deep cleanings removes bacteria from your tooth roots.
+Deep cleaning removes bacteria from your tooth roots.
 It also makes your tooth better suited to adhere to your gums.
 If your gums have receded and won’t grow back, we can restore them with the Pinhole Surgical Technique.

 Keep Your Teeth for Life in Rochester, MI